Mike Marson: Professional

 During his career in the American Hockey League, Marson played for the Baltimore Clippers, Springfield Indians, Hershey Bears, Philadelphia Firebirds, and Binghamton Dusters.

-NHL Career Statistics

 Personal life

 Marson attended classes at the University of Maryland during his playing days in Washington.

 At age 17, while playing junior hockey in Sudbury, Ontario, Canada, he suffered the loss of his mother who died unexpectedly of a brain aneurysm.
 Nearly four years later, he was dealt another personal tragedy when his younger brother passed suddenly at the age of 20.

 After his hockey playing career ended in 1980 he studied Martial arts.
 Marson became a seventh degree black belt in the Japanese style of Shotokan, attaining the status of Master-Shihan.
 Marson has developed an off-ice martial arts training program for hockey players designed to improve timing, focus and confidence.
 Former NHL player Rick Nash was a student of the program.